 As the largest debt settlement company in the nation, Freedom Debt Relief has enrolled over 600,000 clients in their program.
 They are one of the most experienced debt relief companies out there, having settled over $10 billion in debt since 2002.
 The company’s website clearly outlines the benefits of the Freedom Debt Relief program and provides reviews and testimonials from satisfied clients.
 With an affordable debt relief program that could significantly reduce what you owe, an online Client Dashboard where you can track your progress through their program, and customer service available every day of the week, Freedom Debt Relief is a leader in the debt settlement industry.
 The company is accredited and a founding member of the American Fair Credit Council, member of the platinum International Association of Professional Debt Arbitrators member and all of its Debt Consultants are IADPA certified.

-Freedom Debt Relief is available in more than 30 states, including: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Idaho, Indiana, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, and Wisconsin.
+Freedom Debt Relief is available in more than 40 states, including: Alabama, Alaska, Arizona, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, and Wisconsin.
 It is also available in Washington, D.C., Guam, Puerto Rico, and American Samoa.

 Who It’s Best For: If you’re dealing with over $10,000 in personal loan, medical, credit card debt, or certain private student loans, Freedom Debt Relief could be the right option for you.
 Since Freedom Debt Relief has a longer relationship with most lenders and debt collectors, they could get better settlements than most other companies.

 Who Should Pass: Mortgages, auto loans, and federal student loans do not qualify for the Freedom Debt Relief program.
-Freedom Debt Relief is not available in Connecticut, Georgia, Hawaii, Illinois, Kansas, Maine, Mississippi, New Hampshire, New Jersey, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, Vermont, Washington, West Virginia, or Wyoming.
+Freedom Debt Relief is not available in Hawaii, Illinois, New Hampshire, North Dakota, Oregon, Rhode Island, Vermont, Washington, West Virginia, or Wyoming.

 National Debt Relief